Skip to content

 You must perform all of the usual checks that prospective buyers will be undertaking while looking at your vehicle, i.e is the car clean?
 Are the electrics in full working order?
 You can find out more information on what to check over in our used car test drive tips.

+Many buyers will also wish to undertake a full vehicle inspection before signing on the dotted line.
 Once everyone is happy and a price has been agreed, make sure that you have the correct documentation, two copies of the receipt of sale for you and the buyer and notify the DVLA that your vehicle has sold

 As is the case in leaving your vehicle with an insurance provider, you’ll need to provide your full vehicle logbook or V5C document, keep the yellow ‘Sell, transfer or part-exchange’ section and report and remove any private number plates.